determined-ai/determined/docs/tutorials/pytorch-mnist-tutorial.rst

 ********************

 Now that we have ported our model code to the trial API, we can use Determined to train a single instance of the model or to do a hyperparameter search.
-In Determined, a :ref:`trial
-<concept-trial>` is a training task that consists of a dataset, a deep learning model, and values
-for all of the model's hyperparameters.
-An :ref:`experiment <concept-experiment>` is a collection of one or more trials: an experiment can either train a single model (with a single trial), or can define a search over a user-defined hyperparameter space.
+In Determined, a trial is a training task that consists of a dataset, a deep learning model, and values for all of the model's hyperparameters.
+An experiment is a collection of one or more trials: an experiment can either train a single model (with a single trial), or can define a search over a user-defined hyperparameter space.